 I've found the closure of pubs and restaurants to be somewhat liberating because it's given me free time to explore Manchester by bike.
 On sunny weekdays I'll be spontaneous after work, deciding a destination once already on the road.
 At weekends I might bike further with a picnic and partner in crime (I mean 'crime' literally because she's from another household and 'partner' figuratively because of commitment reluctance).
 There's so many nearby towns, parks and sights I've never thought to visit in my three years here.
 If you ate the compass of Manchester, it would taste a little like what you're about to read.

 North On the steep journey towards Manchester's highest point, a cordoned-off observatory called The Temple, a handful of skyscrapers disappeared behind us as we transitioned past sleeping bougie bars, bustling international shops, and Synagogues.
 The destination bench looked out further north past two thick forests that were like opened theatre curtains revealing a green stage miles deep.
 It provided a moment of sitty dwelling to forget about my city dwelling.
 The moment was brief because the chaotic escapism of everyone else was within earshot.

 East Our exploration method has been to head to any suburb-sized parkland on the map, enjoying the scenery and landmarks on the way.
-Neighbouring one Friday night greenspace destination was Sportcity, a large area full of things such as stadiums and concrete.
+Neighbouring one Friday night greenspace destination was Sportcity, an area made from stadiums and concrete.
 We took full advantage of its abandonment by riding down a long bridge at speed onto the empty perimeter of the Etihad Stadium.
 We did this twice and took pictures.
 I felt like I was living the life of a young person.
 In those moments I wasn't doing much else.